 Demonstrators waiting outside the jail welcomed each detainee’s release with loud cheers.
 Community leaders led demonstrators in shouting the takbir — a celebratory Islamic call and response — while detainees’ family members, who waited near the jail’s lobby doors since the arraignment began, rushed to embrace their loved ones.
 Throughout the morning, chant leaders updated demonstrators on the arraignment’s progress and assured waiting families that demonstration organizers had enough money to pay every arrested individual’s bond.
 The demonstration dispersed after the final detainee was released.

-UTD President Richard Benson released a statement over four hours after law enforcement started dismantling the student encampment May 1.
-In his statement, Benson said that UTD is a “strong advocate for the constitutional right to free speech,” and that arrests were made because the encampment disrupted foot traffic near Chess Plaza.
-The Mercury has reached out to the Office of the President for further details but has not received a response as of publication of this article.
+UTD President Richard Benson released a statement over four hours after law enforcement started dismantling the encampment May 1.
+In his statement, Benson said UTD is a “strong advocate for the constitutional right to free speech,” and that arrests were made because the encampment disrupted foot traffic near Chess Plaza.
+The Mercury has reached out to the Office of the President for further details and has not received a response as of publication.

 The same day, Student Government released a letter condemning police violence against protesters, expressing solidarity with those arrested and reaffirming its demand for UTD to support a permanent cease-fire in Gaza.
 SG President Devin Schwartz, Vice President Debopreeta Bhattacharya, the current Executive Committee and over nine different former presidents and vice presidents signed the letter.